PlasticRanger

 Hey guys, today I’m going to share information about the top 10 high impact resistant plastics.

-Plastic Materials have a wide array of applications, and some of them are also used extensively in heavy industries like industrial, construction, military applications, and automotive.
+Plastics have many applications; some are used extensively in heavy industries like industrial, construction, military, and automotive.
 Those demanding applications require plastics with extraordinary impact resistance and toughness.
 As the name implies, impact resistance is the ability of a material to withstand both fracture and deformation when subjected to temporary force.

 • ABS